 See here where I sanded a bit too much:

 After all surfaces are smooth to the touch, I use a shop vac with a brush attachment to vacuum up all the chalk paint dust from the surfaces.

-Time to wax.
-The wax will bond with the paint to create a long lasting durable finish.
+There are a couple of different options when it comes to sealing your piece.
+For this one, I chose wax.
+The wax will bond with the paint to create a long-lasting durable finish.
 It will deepen and enhance the color of your paint, but it won’t change the color.
 Wax takes 21 days to fully cure, so use your furniture piece with care until then.